percona/percona-server-mysql-operator/source/eks.rst

    At success, you will see the message that namespace/<namespace name> was created, and the context was modified.

 #.
-Use the following ``git clone`` command to download the correct branch of the percona-xtradb-cluster-operator repository:
+Use the following ``git clone`` command to download the correct branch of the percona-server-mysql-operator repository:

    .. code:: bash